-- (1) Coursework Requirements
+I. Coursework Requirements

-- (2) Plan of Study
+- II.
+Plan of Study

-- (3) Assessment
+- III.
+Assessment

-- (4) Other relevant policies
+- IV.
+Other relevant policies

-Coursework Requirements
+I. Coursework Requirements

 - (1) All students shall have access to a rigorous education that prepares them for high school, postsecondary education, and the workforce.
-All coursework shall be aligned to the State Board of Education (State Board)-approved Tennessee Academic Standards for that subject and course. - (2) Students may take coursework for high school credit.
-If students complete any of the State Boardrequired high school credits prior to grade nine (9), they may receive graduation credit for that coursework. - (3) Each local education agency (LEA) shall inform all students in grades seven through twelve (7-12) of the Juvenile Offender Act compiled in T.C.A.
-Title 55, Chapter 10, Part 7 in compliance with T.C.A. § 49-6-451. - (4) Academic Requirements. - (a) Each year, all middle grade students shall complete coursework in English, mathematics, science, and social studies. - (b) All LEAs shall implement a project-based assessment in civics at least once in grades four through eight (4-8) pursuant to T.C.A § 49-6-1028. - 1.
-"Project-based" means an approach that engages students in learning essential knowledge and skills through a student-influenced inquiry process structured around complex authentic questions and carefully designed products and tasks. - 2.
-The project-based assessment shall be developed by the LEA, measure the civics learning objectives contained in the social studies standards, and allow students to demonstrate understanding and relevance of public policy; the structure of federal, state, and local governments; and both the Tennessee and the United States constitutions. - 3.
-LEAs shall submit verification of implementation of the project-based assessment to the Department of Education.
+All coursework shall be aligned to the State Board of Education (State Board)-approved Tennessee Academic Standards for that subject and course. - (2) Students may take coursework, including career and technical education (CTE) courses, for high school credit.
+If a student successfully completes any of the State Board-required high school credits as evidenced by a passing grade in the course prior to grade nine (9), the student shall receive the graduation credit for that coursework.
+If a student attains an industry credential as promoted by the Department of Education while completing the high school course prior to grade nine (9), the industry credential shall be included for student performance, accountability measures, grading, and high school graduation with honors and distinction purposes. - (3) Each local education agency (LEA) shall inform all students in grades seven through twelve (7-12) of the Juvenile Offender Act compiled in T.C.A.
+Title 55, Chapter 10, Part 7 in compliance with T.C.A. § 49-6-451. - (4) Academic Requirements. - (a) Each year, all middle grade students shall complete coursework in English, mathematics, science, and social studies. - (b) All LEAs shall implement a project-based assessment in civics at least once in grades four through eight (4-8) pursuant to T.C.A § 49-6-1028. - "Project-based" means an approach that engages students in learning essential knowledge and skills through a student-influenced inquiry process structured around complex authentic questions and carefully designed products and tasks.

-- (c) The course of instruction in all public schools for kindergarten through grade eight (K-8) shall include art and music education in pursuant to T.C.A. § 49-6- 1025. - (d) Pursuant to T.C.A. § 49-6-412 a career interest inventory shall be administered to all students in grade seven (7), the results of which must be used to inform future course planning decisions. - (5) High school and middle grades faculty shall collaborate in planning curriculum and the transition between middle grades and high school, especially in relation to coursework expectations and vertical alignment of academic standards.
+- 2. The project-based assessment shall be developed by the LEA, measure the civics learning objectives contained in the social studies standards, and allow students to demonstrate understanding and relevance of public policy; the structure of federal, state, and local governments; and both the Tennessee and the United States constitutions. - 3.
+LEAs shall submit verification of implementation of the project-based assessment to the Department of Education. - (c) The course of instruction in all public schools for kindergarten through grade eight (K-8) shall include art and music education in pursuant to T.C.A. § 49-6-1025. - (d) Pursuant to T.C.A. § 49-6-412 a career interest inventory shall be administered to all students in grade seven (7), grade eight (8), or grade nine (9), the results of which shall be used to inform future course planning decisions and their plan of study. - (5) High school and middle grades faculty shall collaborate in planning curriculum and the transition between middle grades and high school, especially in relation to coursework expectations and vertical alignment of academic standards.

+II.
 Plan of Study